danilolmc/podbook/README.md

 ### Running Backend

-Create an `.env` and set the two follow environment variables bellow:
+Create a `.env` and set the two follow environment variables bellow:

 - `SERVER_PORT=3333` - The PORT where the server will be running
 - `TOKEN_KEY=secret_jwt` - The JWT secret key to your aplication